glikson/wdmon/README.md

 # wdmon - Kubernetes Workload Disruption Monitor

-This tool monitors Kubernetes Pods, to detect containers terminated by SIGKILL rather than the graceful SIGTERM, helping identify unexpected disruptions in workloads.
-The goal is to distinguish between unexpected terminations due to OOM and terminations due to termination grace period expiration.
+A real-time monitoring tool for Kubernetes workload disruptions, focusing on containers terminated by SIGKILL (exit code 137).
+It helps identify and distinguish between OOM kills and non-graceful terminations due to grace period expiration.

+## Features

+- Real-time monitoring of container terminations
+- Basic web interface with:
+  - View of all workloads (Note: currently xlimited to Deployments in the 'default' namespace), with their disruption statistics, by disruption types (OOM, Non-graceful terminations)
+  - Basic filtering, sorting
+  - Detailed view of disruption history per workload

 ## Build and Push